mc2-project/secure-xgboost/doc/tutorials/distributed.rst

 ************
 Architecture
 ************
-Distributed Secure XGBoost leverages a tracker, or an orchestrator, to configure the cluster.
-This involves setting up the cluster topology, i.e. the communication patterns.
-Depending on the data size, the tracker may either set up the nodes in a tree pattern or a ring pattern.
+Distributed Secure XGBoost leverages a tracker to configure the cluster.
+This involves setting up the cluster topology, i.e. the communication patterns: depending on the data size, the tracker may either set up the nodes in a tree pattern or a ring pattern.

 .. figure:: images/tree.png
    :width: 80%